brendt/stitcher.io/src/content/blog/2017-08-25-mastering-key-bindings.md

  You're not moving your hands around to grab the mouse, which saves time.
  Also you don't have to make the mental switch between using a keyboard and a mouse as input device.

-I believe these small things have to power to improve our skills as professional programmers significantly.
+I believe these small things have the power to improve our skills as professional programmers significantly.
  I've experienced a lot of gain by taking the time to learn to use the keyboard as often as I can.
  While I'm still searching the optimal setup, I can already share some thoughts and techniques.
  The most important thing to know is that key bindings are a matter of personal taste.